Albanian alphabet

 The Albanian alphabet (abetarja shqipe) is a variant of the Latin alphabet used to write the Albanian language.
-It consists of 36 letters:
+It consists of 36 letters representing all the phonemes of Standard Albanian:

-Note: The vowels are shown in bold.
+The vowels are shown in bold.

-The letters are named simply by their sounds, followed by ë for consonants (e.g. fë). to the pronunciation of the 36 letters.
+The letters are named simply by their sounds, followed by ë for consonants (e.g. shë). to the pronunciation of the 36 letters.

 History

 The earliest known mention of Albanian writings comes from a French Catholic church document from 1332.
 Written either by archbishop Guillaume Adam or the monk Brocardus Monacus the report notes that Licet Albanenses aliam omnino linguam a latina habeant et diversam, tamen litteram latinam habent in usu et in omnibus suis libris ("Though the Albanians have a language entirely their own and different from Latin, they nevertheless use Latin letters in all their books").
 Scholars warn that this could mean Albanians also wrote in the Latin language, not necessarily just Albanian with a Latin script.

 The history of the later Albanian alphabet is closely linked with the influence of religion among Albanians.
 The writers from the North of Albania used Latin letters under the influence of the Catholic Church, those from the South of Albania under the Greek Orthodox church used Greek letters, while others used Arabic letters under the influence of Islam.
 There were also attempts for an original Albanian alphabet in the period of 1750–1850.
 The current alphabet in use among Albanians is one of the two variants approved in the Congress of Manastir held by Albanian intellectuals from 14 to 22 November 1908, in Manastir (Bitola, North Macedonia).